SAP/node-rfc/README.md

 In order to call remote enabled ABAP function module, we need to create a `node-rfc` client instance with valid logon credentials, connect to SAP ABAP NetWeaver system and then invoke a remote enabled ABAP function module from nodejs.
 Async example below shows basic principles and you can check the documentationand unit tests for more examles.

-Add your ABAP system destintion, to **sapnwrfc.ini** file in your working directory:
+Add your ABAP system destintion to **sapnwrfc.ini** file in your working directory:

 ```ini
 DEST=MME